yellowbean/absbox-doc/docs/source/installation.rst

   * may provide less calculation performance
   * suffer high network IO
   * doesn't ganrantee the SLA.
-  Pls don't use it in production.
+  Please don't use it in production.

 Use Private/In-House Server